 With elements of ancient Judaism intertwined with sci-fi and a heavily post-apocalyptic fervor, "Strange the Dreamer" is a frightful lesson about the effects of genocide, fear, and hate against the power of knowledge.

 A classic story about two self-indulgent creatures who are both the same parts of one dark soul, mirroring that which we all have within us.
 "Wuthering Heights" is an addicting indulgence for anyone who has ever loved a despicable character.

 "Tiffany Blues" is a creative answer to the mysterious question of how the real Laurelton Hall came to be burned in a fire after many years of neglect, and an embellished, thrilling story of the lives of the artists who might have studied there.

 "The Shortest Way Home" is a delightful escape to California wine country accompanied with reevaluation of life goals and a homage to taking a chance on your dreams (or finding new ones) no matter what age.
 You'll crave good wine and cheese, and the views of a gorgeous sunset over a vineyard.

-he Hobbit is a must-read for anyone who would enjoy reading of grand adventures from their own hobbit-hole.
-This book review, and discussion guide also includes a delightful recipe.
+"The Hobbit" is a must-read for anyone who would enjoy reading of grand adventures from their own hobbit-hole.
+This book review and discussion guide also include a delightful recipe.

 Guernsey is a small English island of hope, a place that proves that even the oddest and most contentious characters can bond through literature and shared hardships.